 Each side of the building as its own interior atrium leading up to glass roof panels.
 Building mechanics include all new electrical wiring, HVAC and plumbing.
 There are security cameras throughout the building, including the parking levels inside the building.

 Here Comes the Neighborhood!

 If there's one thing that sets the McAlpin apart, it's that all of Downtown's attractions are just a few steps away!
-Whether it's upscale shopping at Saks Fifth Avenue, Macy's or Tiffany's, a great dinner at Morton's Steakhouse, summer salsa dancing on Thursday nights in Fountain Square, catching a Broadway play at the Aronoff, you are minutes away from non-stop entertainment.
+Whether it's upscale shopping at Saks Fifth Avenue, great resturants like Chef Jose Salazar's Mita's Resturant or Ruth's Chris Steak House, summer salsa dancing on Thursday nights at Fountain Square, or catching a Broadway play at the Aronoff, you are minutes away from non-stop entertainment.
 Cutting-edge art?
 Try the Contemporary Arts Center on 6th Street.
 Traditional art?
 The historic Taft Museum of Art is just a few blocks away.

 Venture a little further north west and catch a concert at the landmark Music Hall, home of the Cincinnati Symphony, Cincinnati Pops and the Cincinnati Opera.

-For a more energetic outing, hike or bike to the Bicentennial Commons, stroll along the beautiful Ohio River to the Theodore Barry Friendship Park or walk a short distance from your front door to see the Reds or Bengals play.
+For a more energetic outing, hike or bike to the world-class Smale Riverfront Park along the beautiful Ohio River or walk a short distance from your front door to see the Reds or Bengals play.